philusdevs/Hykros-Lobby/content/posts/vera.md

 ![w_abyssant](/media/w_abyssant.png)
 #### Abyssant: Weaver

-More recently, there has been a creation of a Human-Grayspace hybrids who was created by Dr. Rubilia.
+More recently, there has been a creation of a Human-Grayspace hybrid who was created by Dr. Rubilia.
 Dr. Rubilia created "Ruby" through Crystamax chimerism and embryonic transformation.
 In her quest for deeper understanding, Rubilia too transformed into a Grayspace Entity, specifically an Abyssant named Harrah, after venturing into the Confounding Abyss.
 The motives of the Grayspace Entities currently remain unknown.

 ## Mirroria
 Mirroria, a part of Vera, was a Hykros base before it took on its current role as a refuge.
 The city stays floats, held aloft by anti-gravity engines, these anti-gravity engines rely on the sub-gravity field caused by the Confounding Abyss.